 While Stewart's career flourished his health deteriorated.
-By 1925 he was confined to a wheelchair.
+By 1925 he was using a wheelchair.
 He travelled to New York to seek further treatment and was absent when Massey died on 10 May 1925.
 The Reform Party, faced with a general election, chose Gordon Coates as his successor.
 Contemporary opinion considered that Stewart had been betrayed, with the decision being made in his absence, but it is unlikely that Stewart's health would have enabled him to undertake the premiership.
-In 1926 he withdrew from the office of attorney general as he thought it was a portfolio that needed legs.
+In 1926 he withdrew from the office of attorney-general as he thought it was a portfolio that needed legs.
 He never sought to become prime minister and seemed confused at the level of support that he received.

 William Downie Stewart was a careful and rational administrator rather than a vigorous policy maker.
 As minister of customs he negotiated trade agreements with Australia, Japan and Belgium.
 As minister of finance from 1926 to 1928 he oversaw every measure of the Reform government; Coates referred to him only half-jokingly as 'almost a dictator'.
-With the defeat of the Reform government in 1928 Stewart advocated the coalition of the Reform and United parties.
+With the defeat of the Reform government in 1928 Stewart advocated a coalition between the Reform and United parties.
 When this occurred in 1931, he resumed the finance portfolio.

 Coates and Stewart headed the New Zealand delegation to the Imperial Economic Conference in Ottawa in 1932.
 Much was expected of this conference and Stewart throve as one of a coterie of academic imperialists.
 He was actively sought out by other delegates and invariably held court in his pyjamas before sessions.
 He regarded the conference as a success for New Zealand, in as much as a guaranteed market in Britain was gained for five years on very favourable terms.
 Afterwards Stewart, accompanied by A. D. Park, secretary to the treasury, visited London for discussions with leading financiers.
 On advice received from the Bank of England he introduced and saw through its first reading a Reserve Bank of New Zealand Bill in December 1932.